ECB's Asmussen calls for stronger European institutions

 “Therefore European institutions should be strengthened, in particular the European Parliament which could maybe also convene in a euro area format,” he said.

-Germany’s weekly Der Spiegel wrote on Sunday that German Chancellor Angela Merkel was sounding increasingly skeptical about more power being accrued in Brussels.
+Germany’s weekly Der Spiegel wrote on Sunday that German Chancellor Angela Merkel was sounding increasingly sceptical about more power being accrued in Brussels.

 In an article entitled “The Turnaround”, Der Spiegel wrote that, at a summit of the European People’s Party in Vienna this week, Merkel gave the impression that she felt there was already too much Europe.
 In the past, she has said that there is a need for “more Europe, not less”.